thingsboard/thingsboard/ui-ngx/src/assets/help/en_US/widget/lib/gateway/rest-json_fn.md

 `AM-123`

-For extracting all data from the message above, use:
+To extract all data from the message above, use:

 `${data}`